chipsalliance/chisel/docs/src/explanations/connectable.md

 import chisel3.experimental.BundleLiterals._
 class Example4 extends RawModule {
   val w = Wire(new MixedAlignmentBundle)
-  dontTouch(w) // So we see it in the output verilog w :#= (new MixedAlignmentBundle).Lit(_.alignedChild -> true.B, _.flippedChild -> true.B)
+  dontTouch(w) // So we see it in the output Verilog w :#= (new MixedAlignmentBundle).Lit(_.alignedChild -> true.B, _.flippedChild -> true.B)
 }
 ```